The Music of Claude Debussy Available Now

-Side two earned an even higher sonic grade, A++.
-It’s even more transparent and open sounding.
+Side two is even more transparent and open sounding.

 Philips can usually be counted on to press their records on quiet vinyl, and here they do not disappoint.
 Not many RCAs and Mercs are going to be remotely as quiet as this pressing.
 For quiet music such as this, it works wonders.

 Most of the older reviews you see are for records that did not go through the shootout process, the revolutionary approach to finding better sounding pressings we started developing in the early 2000s and have since turned into a veritable science.

 We found the records you see in these older listings by cleaning and playing a pressing or two of the album, which we then described and priced based on how good the sound and surfaces were.
 (For out Hot Stamper listings, the Sonic Grades and Vinyl Playgrades are listed separately.)